-All general education candidates are required to complete California Teaching Performance Assessment, or CalTPA, as a licensure requirement.
+All general education candidates are required to complete the California Teaching Performance Assessment, or CalTPA, as a licensure requirement.
 Teacher candidates complete this requirement during their Student Teaching Multiple or Single Subjects placement.
-It is not currently required for Education Specialist credentialing (but will become mandatory in Fall 2022).
+Teacher candidates earning dual credentials will need to pick only one CalTPA to complete, either Gen Ed or Ed Specialist.